archondigital/archondigital.github.io/_posts/2015-07-18-bayaw-by-the-bay.md

 bg_color: 'rgba(0, 0, 0, .3);'
 text_color: light
 comments: true
-tags: [Photography, Street Photography, Sony, Nikon, Nikkor, Manila, Streets of Manila]
+tags: [Photography, Street Photography, Sony, Nikon, Nikkor, Manila, Streets of Manila, Mirrorless]
 ---

 It was raining, we were stuck in traffic and passed under a bridge and this is where I found this man taking a nap on the levee by the river.